Interplay between Federated Learning and Explainable Artificial Intelligence: a Scoping Review: Discussion

+\scmt{FL types}A preference for HFL is evident among the studies surveyed, while combinations of FL types and applications of TFL remain relatively uncommon.
+This aligns with the observed higher prevalence of HFL in the literature compared to VFL~\cite{meng2023fedemb, cheung2022vertical}.
+Additionally, most studies implement cross-silo FL involving a small set of data centers.
+Whether this is due to limited data access or this is an accurate representation of FL networks remains unclear.

-Most studies were done with simulated FL networks, and the ones done with a real FL setup used datasets with less than one million samples.
-With ever-increasing models trained on billions of data points, the practical implications of big data remain unexplored in the context of FL and XAI.
-Similarly, a minority of the reviewed works use established FL libraries.
-The remaining papers either develop their own libraries or lack descriptions of how the network was implemented.
-The absence of standardized reporting for used libraries can lead to misleading observations if there are flaws in the libraries that are not identified during the analysis.
+\scmt{Amount of data} Most studies used simulated FL networks, and the ones done with a real FL setup used datasets with less than one million data samples.
+This raises questions of the cause-effect relation: while data sparsity has been named as a key driver for FL \cite{rank2024inter}, increasingly better-performing models are trained on billions of data points.

+\scmt{FL libraries $\rightarrow$ reporting guidelines}Also surprisingly, only a minority of the reviewed studies use established FL libraries.
+The remaining studies either develop their own libraries or lack descriptions of how the network was implemented.
+The absence of standardized reporting for used libraries can cause misleading observations if there are flaws in the libraries that are not identified during the analysis.
 A lack of transparency can hinder the development of standardized solutions, as inconsistencies in the reporting and usage of libraries complicate replicability.
-We also observed that many articles could improve their way of reporting data characteristics since strict adherence to reporting guidelines such as TRIPOD+AI~\cite{Collinse078378} or MINIMAR~\cite{10.1093/jamia/ocaa088} would ensure reproducibility and transparency.
+We also observed that many articles could improve their way of reporting data characteristics.
+Strict adherence to reporting guidelines such as TRIPOD+AI~\cite{Collinse078378} or MINIMAR~\cite{10.1093/jamia/ocaa088} would improve reproducibility and transparency.
 This can help standardize FL implementations, potentially accelerating the adoption of best practices in FL and XAI.

-In the same line, not providing a definition of explainability [cf. Table \ref{t:nomenclature}] can be a hurdle for reproducibility and further analysis.
+\scmt{Nomenclature} In the same line, not providing a definition of explainability [cf. Table \ref{tab:xai_definition}] can be a hurdle for reproducibility and further analysis.
 Works often disagree on what should be referred to as interpretability or an explanation method, which we aim to align in this study.
 Clarity and consensus in nomenclature are of utmost importance because they foster consistency in the evaluation of the understandability of ML results, improve communication among researchers and policymakers, and enable the development and reproducibility of new XAI methods.

+The remainder of this section discusses the implications of our findings regarding the interplay between FL and XAI in depth.
+A comprehensive summary is shown in Table \ref{tab:overview}.